RiyaSharma028/Delta-demo/README.md

 # Delta-demo
-this all about basics of hit and git hub
+this all about basics of hit and git hub , Sigma batch